JAYA the TRUST COACH

 About those cool lines in the Enneagram diagram

-Each type has a point of integration—that is, the type whose good points you exhibit when you're healthy and thriving or moving along in your evolution; and a point of disintegration—the type whose negative traits you start acting out when you're under stress or duress.
+Each type has a growth point—that is (in simplest 101 terms), the type whose good points you exhibit when you're healthy and thriving or moving along in your evolution; and a stress point—the type whose negative traits you start exhibiting when you're under stress or duress.
 Your shifting relationship with those two points, over time, greatly affects how you present.
-And depicting these connections makes for this lovely diagram.
+And these connections are illustrated in this lovely diagram, which existed before the 9 types were assigned to it.

 Online Enneagram typing tests